joakiol/RealEstateSummaryQuality/README.md

 # Usage

-This project has not been made as a package.
-Thus, to work with the functions of this project, the necessary files should be copied into the working directory.
-This includes the following files:
+To work with this project, the necessary files should be copied into the working directory.
+This includes the following:
 - **common.py**: Contains classes for containing real-estate condition reports.
 - **data.py**: Classes for making, storing and iterating through datasets.
 - **weak_supervision.py**: Contains a generative weak-supervision model, based on the Snorkel-framework, for making labels.